 Text adapted to European regulations, which leads the reader to become familiar with the human factor responsible for flight and with integration into the air environment, in order to increase their safety.

-It is an indispensable book for a complete preparation in the tool of the Psycho-technical Test.
-These tests are currently one of the most relevant as they are carried out in the early stages of the personnel selection process.
-With this book, the necessary capacities and competences are reached for the successful passing of the main eliminatory tests that these tests suppose.
+It’s an indispensable book for a complete preparation in the tool of the Psycho-technical Test.
+These tests are currently one of the most relevant since they are carried out in the first phases of the personnel selection processes.

 Human Factors for General Aviation is a study of why aviation accidents happen through coverage of cockpit design, how your eyes and ears process information, factors that affect decision making, stress and the flight environment, personality factors, and how to use available resources more effectively.